payalsin/F5-ACI-Labs/AppCenter-dcloud-workingdraft/docs/api_postman_app.rst

 Get BIG-IP network information
 ``````````````````````````````

-Click on the L2-L3 - Get Network Information request
+Click on the 'L2-L3 - Get Network Information' postman  request

 Go to the Headers tab and under the Key DevCookie put the value of the token from the APIC login request

 Take a look at the body of the POST.
 Here we are specifying the BIG-IP address as well as the APIC tenant and logical device.
-This is equivalent to viewing the Self-IP and VLAN information that has been stitched for a particular logical device cluster using the L2-L3 Netowork Management tab on the user interface.
+This is equivalent to viewing the Self-IP and VLAN information that has been stitched for a particular logical device cluster using the L2-L3 network stitching tab on the user interface.

 Click Send